cl-test-grid/cl-test-grid/agent/README.md

 - `singleton-lock-port` defaults to 7685.

-If you want to run several agent processes and distirbute testing work between them, you can assign each agent different set of lisp implemenations and give each agent different working directory and lock port.
+If you want to run several agent processes and distribute testing work between them, you can assign each agent different set of lisp implementations and give each agent different working directory and lock port.